antoniomika/sish/README.md

       --append-user-to-subdomain-separator string               The token to use for separating username and subdomain selection in a virtualhost (default "-")
       --authentication                                          Require authentication for the SSH service (default true) --authentication-key-request-timeout duration             Duration to wait for a response from the authentication key request (default 5s)
-  -v, --authentication-key-request-url string                   A url to validate public keys for public key authentication.
-                                                                sish will make an HTTP POST request to this URL with a JSON body containing an
+      --authentication-key-request-url string                   A url to validate public keys for public key authentication. sish will make an HTTP POST request to this URL with a JSON body containing an
                                                                 OpenSSH 'authorized key' formatted public key, username, and ip address.
 E.g.: